jovotech/jovo-framework/docs/data.md

 ### History

-The `$history` makes it possible to store data of each interaction into a persisted history.
+The `$history` uses [database integrations](./databases.md) to make it possible to store data of each interaction into a persisted history.
 This enables your app to remember what was previously said, repeat things like previous output, or just track usage over time.

 The history object contains an `items` array that is sorted by time (DESC).
 The most recent history item can be accessed like this: